 Traditionally, three publication prizes are announced at the International Congress on Medieval Studies, which takes place on the campus of Western Michigan University.
-In 2020, when the COVID-19 outbreak forced the cancellation of the congress, the awards are announced here.
+In 2021, when the COVID-19 pandemic forced the congress to be held virtually, the awards are announced here.

 Otto Gründer Book Prize